shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

-**LED soldering and assembly:**
+#### LED soldering and assembly

-We mounted our LEDs on Saber brand 10 mm Square Metal CorePrinted Circuit Board construction (MCPCB) Aluminum blank bases ([LXB-RS10A](https://www.luxeonstar.com/saber-10mm-square-blank-mcpcb-base-for-rebel-leds), Luxeonstar).
+We mounted our LEDs on Saber brand 10 mm Square Metal CorePrinted Circuit Board construction (MCPCB) Aluminum blank bases (Luxeonstar, [LXB-RS10A](https://www.luxeonstar.com/saber-10mm-square-blank-mcpcb-base-for-rebel-leds)).
 Each base is designed to accommodate a single Luxeon Rebel LED.

 We decided to order the power LEDs from Digikey and their MCPCB bases (Luexeonstar) to be assembled with standard hand soldering method using an appropriate lead-free solder paste with a hot air soldering iron or top-soldering hotplate and accordingto the [assembly Procedure forLUXEON® Rebel LEDs.](https://lumstatic.com/En/0i/WQb7sgG5kseBR4dwjA.pdf).

 Homemade soldering ensures that all of your LEDs will have the same specific flux, color, and forward voltage bins.
 In addition, you will not need to wait for four to five weeks to have additional stock.

 An extra reason to solder the LEDs ourselves is that same order of multiple LED assemblies of the same type can have different binning across LED modules which can cause a variability in the power, wavelength, and the light intensity across the illuminated area.
 Additionally, most manufacture cannot provide LED assemblies from same bin (read more about [LED-binning](https://support.luxeonstar.com/hc/en-us/articles/360022625594-What-does-LED-binning-mean-)) unless you order in reels in 1,000 piece increments.

 **LED assembly Procedure**